1036202457/testdemo/README.md

 open browser and visit localhost/api/transactions you will find a json response: emtpy array
 ```
+### pom dependencies introduction
+* spring-boot-starter-validation for validation of request params
+* spring-boot-starter-cache for data caching architecture
+* caffeine for low-level high-performance caching
+* spring-boot-devtools for hot swap when developing
+* lombok for quick generation of getter/setter and so on
+* spring-boot-starter-test for unit test

 ### about stress test
 simply tested on a MacBook Pro (Retina, 13-inch, Early 2015)